doctrine/doctrine-laminas-hydrator/README.md

 }
 ```

 This simple entity contains an id, a string property, and a OneToOne relationship.
-If you are using Zend Framework
+If you are using Laminas
 forms the correct way, you will likely have a fieldset for every entity, so that you have a perfect mapping between
 entities and fieldsets.
 Here are fieldsets for User and and City entities.

-> If you are not comfortable with Fieldsets and how they should work, please refer to [this part of Zend Framework
+> If you are not comfortable with Fieldsets and how they should work, please refer to [this part of Laminas
 documentation](https://docs.zendframework.com/zend-form/collections/).

 First the User fieldset :